pd-ucf/com_reports/README.md

 # com_reports

-If the dropdown menus in Student Reports don't work then use the test branch version
+If the dropdown menus in Student Reports don't work then try the test branch version